-The Changing Healthcare Landscape: The Surgeon’s View from the Patient’s Bedside
+The Changing Healthcare Landscape: The Surgeon’s View From the Patient’s Bedside

-This blog is supposed to discuss issues that the young plastic surgeon may face and how PRS applies to our lives.
+This blog is supposed to discuss issues that young plastic surgeons may face and how PRS applies to our lives.
 That said, it will sound cliché to say that I looked at the calendar and realized that January was half over, but it is true.
 The past six weeks have been a whirlwind, where I have barely been able to keep my head above water – managing my practice, covering for my father, and running from one family emergency to the next.
 So as I write my blog this month, my thoughts have been about how to navigate the changing healthcare system and what it means for the patient and the physician.

 When I read this month’s editorial on the itinerant surgeon, my mind immediately started to wander.
 All of us will agree that surgery is more than just performing a procedure – the pre-operative and post-operative judgment and management are frequently the most critical aspects of the procedure.